Vikramzcode/CODESOFT/CUSTOMER CHURN PREDICTION/README.md

 bash
 Copy code
-pip install numpy pandas matplotlib seaborn scikit-learn Results
+pip install numpy pandas matplotlib seaborn scikit-learn
-Initial Model Accuracy: The logistic regression model achieved an accuracy of X.XXX on the test data.
-Best Model Accuracy: After hyperparameter tuning, the best model achieved an accuracy of X.XXX.
-The final model's confusion matrix and classification report provide detailed insights into its performance.

 Conclusion
 The project successfully demonstrates the process of predicting customer churn using a logistic regression model.
 The use of data preprocessing, exploratory data analysis, and hyperparameter tuning contributed to building a more accurate model.
 This predictive model can be used by the company to identify at-risk customers and take necessary actions to reduce churn.